CaptARMS/To_Do_List_Agent/README.md

 -Modified the simulate_agent function to ask LLM to give name and deadline of the task -Stripped the deadline of error strings to fit it in proper format -task_log.txt file is created that keeps the log of all the task executed with time and information

+04-10-2024 22:20
+-Added current date in the prompt for deadlines -Initialize the list to have n task added at the start